mifi/instauto/README.md

 [![Discord](https://img.shields.io/discord/986052713425027072)](https://discord.gg/Rh3KT9zyhj) [![PayPal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/mifino/usd)

-instauto is an Instagram automation/bot library written in modern, clean javascript using Google's Puppeteer.
+instauto is an Instagram automation/bot library (API) written in modern, clean javascript using Google's Puppeteer.
 Goal is to be very easy to set up, use, and extend, and obey instagram's limits.
 Heavily inspired by [InstaPy](https://github.com/timgrossmann/InstaPy), but I thought it was way too heavy and hard to setup.

-**NEW! 🎉**
-Now there is a GUI application for those who don't want to code: [SimpleInstaBot](https://mifi.github.io/SimpleInstaBot/)
+There is also a GUI application for those who don't want to code: [SimpleInstaBot](https://mifi.github.io/SimpleInstaBot/)

 ## Setup